Dirc/webapp_fullstack_go_docker/blog.md

 select * from birds;
 ```

-In other words, we can manage the database the way we need it except for one last thing.
+In other words, we can manage the database the way we need it, except for one last thing.
 We want the database to initalise on startup.
-This can be achieved by adding the sql to initialise the database in a initdb.sql file and put it in `/docker-entrypoint-initdb.d` in the container.
+This can be achieved by adding a initdb.sql file and put it in `/docker-entrypoint-initdb.d` in the container.

 ```bash
 docker run --rm --name db -v `pwd`:/docker-entrypoint-initdb.d -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=secret -e POSTGRES_DB=bird_encyclopedia -d postgres